Tawxyn/oxi/README.md

 # oxi

-Oxi is a lightweight command-line interface (CLI) tool designed to streamline internet searches for programming-related questions, bugs, or articles.
+Oxi is a short script command-line interface (CLI) tool designed to streamline internet searches for programming-related questions, bugs, or articles.
 Built with Rust, it allows users to quickly query multiple developer-focused platforms directly from their terminal.

 ## Features
 - Focus and Broad Search Modes: Search specifically within popular programming platforms or across the web.